amiantos/amiantos.net/posts/dotbeat-internet-time/index.md

 ![dotBeat Internet Time screenshot](screenshot.png "dotBeat Internet Time screenshot")

-The app, like my others, is open source. [https://github.com/amiantos/dotbeat](https://github.com/amiantos/dotbeat)
+You can [download it for free](https://github.com/amiantos/dotbeat/releases) from the releases page on GitHub.

-You can download it for free from [the releases page on GitHub](https://github.com/amiantos/dotbeat/releases).
+You can also [buy it on the Mac App Store for $1.99](https://apps.apple.com/us/app/dotbeat-internet-time/id1599168929), if you want to be nice and show some support for me as a developer.

-If you want to be nice and show some support for me as a developer, you can also [buy it on the Mac App Store for $1.99](https://apps.apple.com/us/app/dotbeat-internet-time/id1599168929).
+The app, like my others, [is open source](https://github.com/amiantos/dotbeat).

 I'll talk about my inspiration for it and process behind it on Sunday's WIUT post.
 See you then!